surniaulula/wpsso/readme.txt

 = 9.1.2 =

-(2021/10/15) Added a "WordPress Site Address" information field.
+(2021/10/15) Added a "Current Site Address" information field.
 Added a compatibility filter for Yoast WooCommerce SEO presenters.
 Fixed a possible Schema type conflict for the site organization.

 = 9.1.1 =